xavierfrancis1981/mongodb/MongoDB_README.md

 ## Referencing
 ### Referencing is another way to establish relationships between documents in MongoDB.This approach is more suitable for normalized data because it uses some kind of ID to connect documents.Unlike embedding, where you store a document inside another document (resulting in just one document), referencing involves keeping documents separate and linking them by reference.
 For example, you might reference a user document in a contact document or an access document.Referencing helps avoid data duplication and reduces redundancy, which is useful for maintaining consistency.
 However, it comes with a trade-off: lower read performance, since the database may need to perform multiple queries to fetch related data.That said, if you're dealing with many-to-many relationships, referencing is usually the only practical solution.
 ![alt-text](./referencing.png "Referencing")
+### explicitly create a new collection called "students" in the current database.
 ```
 db.createCollection("students")
 ```
+### command that inserts a single document into the students collection.
 ```
 db.students.insertOne(
   {